menu

 Overall, Kalaupapa’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Kalaupapa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Kalaupapa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Kalaupapa, a lot of people use the bus to get to work every day though Kalaupapa is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.